How to Apply and Admissions Policy

 - The minimum requirement for admission to any degree program is an OSSD including university-level credits where indicated.

 - Consideration will be given to applicants who have successfully completed college preparatory programs such as, but not limited to, Pre-Health, Pre-Trades, General Arts and Science – One‑Year, and Academic and Career Entrance (ACE).

 The College may publish other recommendations that enhance student success.
-Applicants should consult individual program descriptions available on the Sault College website.
+Applicants should consult individual program descriptions available on our website.

 (See Section J regarding collaborative programs)

 Recognized equivalents to the Ontario Secondary School Diploma are listed below and are accepted on the understanding that the applicant meets all requirements in particular subjects and/or subject averages.